hungovercoders/platform.azure/data_catalog/README.md

 ### Creating Unity Catalog

-TODO - Want to automate
+TODO: - Want to automate

 Login in to [databricks account](https://accounts.azuredatabricks.net/) with the account above.